DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/index.rst

 We have introduced a special command named "GetPilotVersion" that you should use, and possibly extend, in case you want to send/start pilots that don't know beforehand the (VO)DIRAC version they are going to install.
 In this case, you have to provide a json file freely accessible that contains the pilot version.
-This is tipically the case for VMs in IAAS and IAAC.
+This is typically the case for VMs in IAAS and IAAC.

 The files to consider are in https://github.com/DIRACGrid/Pilot